IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

 - What is the refund policy?

 We offer refunds up until 30 days prior to the workshop, less a $10 service fee.
 The registered participant is able to invite another person to substitute their place in the workshop at any time, at no charge.
-This is subject to change when we announce our 2022 refund policy.

 - Are continuing education credits provided?